shamansir/rpd/docs/sections/api.md

 #### `Rpd.nodetype(type, definition)`

+Register a new type of the nodes, so you, or the user, may easily create instances of this type with the help of `patch.addNode`.
+So you may define once that all the nodes of your type have two inlets and one outlet, which channel types they have, and how the node processes data, and then create 300 instances of this node type, when you really want.

+NB: Please note that user may in any case extend the instance with own definition, add or remove inlets/outles and modify properties.
+You should not care too much about that or even you need not care at all, but in some rare cases that could be important.

+The new `type` name should be in the form `toolkit/typename`.
+For example, there could be nodes with the types `util/bang`, `util/color`, `blender/render`, `animatron/player`, `processing/color`, `processing/sketch` etc. Prefer one word for the type name when possible, or join several words with dash symbol `-`, when it's really not.

+Then goes the definition (`def`) :

+* `title`: ...

+When you need more details, head safely to the [Toolkits](./toolkits.html) section, which is the tutorial for writing your very own toolkit.

 #### `Rpd.nodedescription(type, description)`

+Any node type can have a literary textual description of what this node does in details.
+Normally renderer shows it in the node list, next to corresponding node type, when available, and also when user hovers over the title of the node.

 #### `Rpd.channeltype(type, definition)`

+When you need more details, head safely to the [Toolkits](./toolkits.html) section, which is the tutorial for writing your very own toolkit.

 #### `Rpd.noderenderer(type, rendererAlias, definition)`

+When you need more details, head safely to the [Toolkits](./toolkits.html) section, which is the tutorial for writing your very own toolkit.

 #### `Rpd.channelrenderer(type, rendererAlias, definition)`

+When you need more details, head safely to the [Toolkits](./toolkits.html) section, which is the tutorial for writing your very own toolkit.

 #### `Rpd.renderer(alias, definition)`